walliski/myranks-for-gokz/README.md

 What else could be done for this, to make it less of a POC, and more like a real thing?
 In no particular order:

 * "Named" ranks
-    * Define ranks in config (as % of max points?)
     * Show ranks in chat
     * Show ranks on scoreboard
+    * !ranks command as menu instead?
+    * Colors for the ranks, through config or something?
+    * Set new Max score at some point, like when player finishes map?
-    * !ranks command that shows all the ranks and points needed?
+    * Fill in the config for ranks
 * Enable DB search for player !rank. :thinking:
 * Foreign keys with delete cascade for the Myrank table?